The Collaborative Team

-As a Media and Strategy Associate, Adam is an experienced communications and strategic planning project manager for an array of non-profit and institutional clients that have included: the University of Virginia’s Curry School of Education, the National Academies of Sciences, Engineering, and Medicine, Learning First Alliance, and Norwich University Applied Research Institutes (NUARI).
+As a Media and Strategy Project Manager, Adam is an experienced communications and strategic planning project manager for an array of non-profit and institutional clients that have included: the University of Virginia’s Curry School of Education, the National Academies of Sciences, Engineering, and Medicine, Learning First Alliance, and Norwich University Applied Research Institutes (NUARI).
 He supports the development of media and public relations campaigns, commentary pieces, social media strategies, and other communications deliverables across the firm.

 Additionally, Adam has also led the way in using strategic financing and fiscal mapping as tools that communities can use to support programs and initiatives for opportunity youth.
 Through work with Jobs for the Future, he co-created a national federal funding map with seven different agencies (including ED, Labor, HHS, and Justice) to inform collaborative, coordinated investments in disconnected youth—and continues to administer technical assistance to federally-designated P3 and Promise Zone communities across the country.
 Adam has also co-authored a study assessing the availability and need for out-of-school time programs across the greater Houston area, one of the largest in the country.

 Prior to his time at Collaborative, Adam spear-headed communications, strategic planning, and stakeholder engagement work with an assortment of education and social non-profits in the New York and greater Boston areas.
 Adam holds a Master’s degree in Public Affairs from Brown University and a Bachelor’s degree with honors in political science from Brandeis University.